 Melissa Michaelis Thompson, Esq., is the executive director of the Office of Respondent Parents’ Counsel (ORPC), an independent judicial agency tasked with providing lawyers to indigent parents in child welfare proceedings.
 Prior to the ORPC, she served as a lead attorney at the Colorado State Public Defender’s Pueblo Regional Office, where she defended the constitutional rights of indigent defendants for seven years and was part of the office management team.
 Melissa Michaelis Thompson earned a juris doctorate from Wayne State University Law School, where she was an assistant editor of the Wayne Law Review, and a bachelor’s degree from the University of Michigan.

 Judge Leonard Edwards is a retired judge now working as a consultant, educator and trainer.
 He served as a Superior Court Judge in Santa Clara County for 26 years and then for six years as Judge-in-Residence at the Center for Families, Children and the Courts, a division of the Judicial Council of California.
 As a judge, he worked in the juvenile court for more than 20 years.
 As Judge-in-Residence he served California’s courts as a consultant specializing in juvenile and family law, domestic violence, drug courts, mediation, judicial ethics and other issues relating to children and families within the court system.

 All our webinars are free for subscribers!

-Save $20 on an annual subscription now when you register on Eventbrite, or you can sign up for just this webinar alone for $29.95.
+Save $20 on an annual subscription now by using coupon code JUSTICE20 at check-out, or you can sign up through Eventbrite for just this webinar alone ($29.95).